 I often think of homemade soap as being expensive and complicated to make.
 The list of ingredients typically includes things like glycerin and lye and requires a special trip to a soap-making store.
 But the beauty of melt and pour soap is that all the ingredients are pre-mixed for you.
 Not only can you skip the protective eyewear and rubber gloves (hallelujah), but “making your own soap” is as easy as chopping up your soap base and tossing it in the microwave for a few seconds.
 Then add in a few optional ingredients like your favorite essentials oils and some herbs or flower petals.
 Once poured, it hardens in minutes and can be used almost immediately.

 Because winter can be so tough on skin, I usually choose a rich, moisturizing shea butter soap base and add in therapeutic essential oils like rosemary and eucalyptus.
 Not only is it great for your skin but the essential oils may help clear your sinuses and keep your immune system humming during cold and flu season.
 After the soap has cooled, I sprinkle it with some soft, exfoliating herbs to remove dead skin cells and rejuvenate skin.

 And in case you’re still not convinced, here is a fun little video I made showing you just how easy it is to make these soaps:

-Melt and Pour Soaps
+Rosemary & Eucalyptus Melt and Pour Soap

 - Chop the block of soap into small chunks.
 Place in a ceramic bowl and microwave in 15 second intervals until completely melted (about 45 seconds).